lightspeedwp/wetu-importer/readme.txt

 This plugin allows website owners to import destination, accommodation and tour content into the LSX Tour Operator plugin via the Wetu.com content API.

 == Description ==
-LSX Importer for Wetu integrates with the Wetu Tour Operator system to import destinations, accommodations, and tour content directly into the LSX Tour Operator plugin format.
+Wetu Content Importer integrates with the Wetu Tour Operator system to import destinations, accommodations, and tour content directly into the LSX Tour Operator plugin format.
 This enables a seamless workflow for travel and tourism websites, ensuring rich itineraries and consistent data structures within your WordPress site.

 **Key Features:**
 - Imports Wetu destinations, accommodations, and tours.